kawazaki42/Noted/eng/eng.md

 An HPSG object is visualised using Attribute Value Matrix (AVM)

-There are already many sites with Hadiths

-but they are not designed for interopreability

 <!-- in different formats -->

 Each Hadith is composed of two parts: